Joe Tait (footballer): England

 After being released by Philadelphia, Tait signed for Darlington 1883 of the Northern Football League Division One in September 2012.
 He made his debut on 8 September in a 5–0 win over Consett.
 He scored his first goal for Darlington on 22 September in a 3–0 win at Dunston UTS.
 After signing for Darlington, Tait missed only one game during the season.
 He also scored 5 goals.

 Tait signed for Conference Premier club Gateshead on 31 May 2013 on a one-year contract.
 He made his debut on 10 August 2013 against Kidderminster Harriers.
 Tait's first goal for Gateshead came on 30 November 2013 in a 4–1 win over Hednesford Town in the FA Trophy.
 On 10 January 2014, Tait rejoined Darlington 1883 (for financial purposes) on loan for the remainder of the 2013–14 season.
 The following day, Tait scored the opening goal on his second debut for Darlington in a 2–0 win against Harrogate Railway Athletic.
 At the end of the 2013–14 season, Tait was released by Gateshead.

 Tait signed for Spennymoor Town on 1 July 2014.
 The defender would go on to play over 100 times for the Moors in his 4 year stay, scoring 31 goals, and gaining promotion from the Northern League to the National League North for the first time in the club's history in the 2016/17 season.

 Following a successful trial period, Tait signed for National League North club York City on 26 July 2018.

-In September of 2020, Tait returned to Brewery Field for a second spell with Spennymoor, to once again work under the leadership of Jason Ainsley.
+In September 2020, Tait returned to Brewery Field for a second spell with Spennymoor, to once again work under the leadership of Jason Ainsley.